Food and books are useful for teaching cultural diversity in early childhood.

 See the broader picture

 I think we are all invested in raising the best little people we possibly can, and these diversity activities can help us do just that.
-We can teach them to value themselves and others and to a greater tolerance and appreciation for others in this world.
+Especially in these heartbreaking times, we can teach them to have value in themselves and others and work towards creating a world of both greater tolerance and appreciation for others.
 I’m pretty sure they won’t disappoint us.

 This post was written by Maya Neeley, M.D., a board-certified pediatrician specializing in hospital medicine at Monroe Carell Jr. Children’s Hospital at Vanderbilt.
 She adores her husband and four young boys and loves spending time with family and good friends.